Natural Life University

 - So, you can assume that if you only used a little bit of CBD it will most likely be out of your system in 2 to 3 days, and if you used a lot it will more likely take about 4 to 7 days.

-Natural Life University Learning Platform
+Natural Life University Employee Learning Platform (Employees Only)

 Existing Natural Life Employees – You can access the Natural Life University educational platform here to start, continue, or complete your courses.